openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/compute-live-migration-usage.rst

    used resources.
 The third line shows the maximum used resources.
 The fourth line and below shows the resources available for each project.

 #.
-Migrate the instances using the :command:`nova live-migration` command:
+Migrate the instance using the :command:`nova live-migration` command:

    .. code:: console